RaffaGonzo/python-possible/3-hello-Python.md

 * If you’re feeling ambitious, make this program so that it can deal with any text.
 Make this poetic operation so it can work with any text that you feed it.

+# Kinda Mathy assignment
+Ever heard of the fibonacci sequence?
+It's (0, 1, 1, 2, 3, 5, 8, 13, 21...) the way to predict the next number in the pattern is to add the previous two number together.
+Try to write a program to predict the Nth number in the sequence.

+How long does it take to get the 11th number, what about the 24th, or 35th?

+Try and write a faster version of the algorithm. (hint: dictionaries are your friend!)